LeandroDCI/saga-numbers/README.md

 Check the [live demo](https://leandrodci.github.io/saga-numbers)

 # Reference
-If you need to review React-React-Saga check this [walkthrough](https://github.com/LeandroDCI/react-dog-ceo)
+If you need to review React-Redux-Saga check this [walkthrough](https://github.com/LeandroDCI/react-dog-ceo)